 Before working on your mower be sure to remove the plug wire to prevent accidental starting, see “Repair Safety Video”.

 This video walks you through the surging repair of a very common B&S (Classic/Sprint/Quattro engine) surging cause.
 A bad spark plug can be the route of many problems, be sure to check the plug before performing carburetor work.

-This type carburetor is famous for surging and it’s caused not by a dirty carburetor but by a damaged carburetor diaphragm gasket which allows a vacuum leak, in turn causes the engine to surge.
+This type of carburetor is famous for surging and it’s caused not by a dirty carburetor but by a damaged carburetor diaphragm gasket which allows a vacuum leak, which in turn, causes the engine to surge.

-In this video we’ll remove the carburetor, strip, clean, replace gasket and refit the carburetor.
+In this video, we’ll remove the carburetor, strip, clean, replace the gasket and refit the carburetor.